-"'Human touch' key to U.S.-Japan ties: Lessons from Tom Foley and other key figures" by James Gannon in the Asahi Shimbun (April 23, 2015)
+"'Human Touch' Key To U.S.-Japan Ties: Lessons From Tom Foley and Other Key Figures" by James Gannon, Asahi Shimbun (April 23, 2015)

 The result of a two-year study to assess the track record of international partnerships on the 3/11 response, how each side perceived the other, and what can be done to improve international NGO partnerships.